 - Home, travel and views of others are frequent in level 2

 - Roman daily life, education, history and literature begin to appear in level 3

 - Beauty, leadership, and memory offer chances for Level 4 to connect with AP

 These ideas affect the leveling system for my program.
 Certain vocabulary becomes familiar based on the content created in our curriculum.
 Consider what vocabulary may become familiar more quickly in your program and adjust titles in levels as needed.
 I’m convinced that a title could be a level B in my program based on vocabulary but could be a level C in your program or the opposite could be true.
 As I observe students, it seems the exact levels are not as important as a progression for students to follow as long as the titles are placed in a level that is within reason for the title.

 Blogs with FVR/SDR/SSR thoughts and resources.

-Comprehensible Classics – Magister Olimpi is another author who offers an opportunity to build a reading library affordably.
+Comprehensible Classics – Magister Olimpi is another author who offers an opportunity to build a reading library affordably with just one author.
 His year in F7 posts offer fantastic insight into the day to day thought process of facilitating CI in a classroom.